 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (50-150 words)

-Spreading digital literacy awareness is meaningful for me considering how 40% of the Indonesian population is digitally illiterate even though 70% is connected to the Internet.
+Spreading digital literacy awareness is meaningful for me, considering how 40% of the Indonesian population is digitally illiterate, even though 70% is connected to the Internet.
 The inability to navigate through social media safely, use computers, and perform basic digital tasks will limit the future generation to thrive in the approaching digital age.
 With GenDigital Academy, we broke the national record for the biggest digital literacy teaching session in Indonesia.
 Not only one community, but I hope I can spread digital literacy to many more.
 Expand on action

 The mission of Harvard College is to educate our students to be citizens and citizen-leaders for society.
 What would you do to contribute to the lives of your classmates in advancing this mission?
 (550 words)